shandy-del/heatpump-go/WeeklyNotes/week02.md

 Displayed below the spiral: ```Progress: 6/12 topics viewed (50%)```<br>
 Encourages full completion of the learning journey.

-## 2. Quiz-based Interactive Heat Pump Machine Model
+## 2. Quiz-based Interactive UI Design Concept
 - A 3D interactive model of a heat pump (and optionally, house cross-section).
 - User can zoom in/out, rotate, and click on components to learn their function.
 - Visual interaction inspired by Apple product pages, possibly WebGL or lightweight AR.
-- References: NY Clean Heat Planner: a great example of step-by-step guidance and heat pump matching.
+- References: [NY Clean Heat Planner](https://cleanheat.ny.gov/planner/quiz/?show-all=true) a great example of step-by-step guidance and heat pump matching.

 ### 2.1 User Pathways (Homepage Entry)
 On the homepage, users are directed to one of three learning journeys through clear buttons: